pancitysim/PanCitySim/README.md

 # PanCitySim
-This repository contains a demo version of the codes used for the paper "........"
+This repository contains a demo version of the codes used for the paper "[Activity-based contact network scaling and epidemic propagation in metropolitan areas](https://arxiv.org/abs/2006.06039)"

 ## Using colab(Recommended)